mgechev/ngrev/README.md

 ### Application Requirements

-Your application needs to be compatible with the Angular's AoT compiler (i.e. you should be able to compile it with `ngc`).
+Your application needs to be compatible with Angular Ivy compiler. `ngrev` is not tested with versions older than v11.
+To stay up to date check the [update guide](https://angular.io/guide/updating) on angular.io.

 ### Using with Angular CLI